USAID-OHA-SI/TeamTracking/README.md

 - Note the descpription, requester, and any other contextual information pertinent to the request.
 - Apply any relevant labels (operating unit, analysis, requester, technical area, TDY, etc)
 - Return to the issue frequently to update status
+- If producing a product, add a link to the issue.
 - When the task is complete, close out the issue.